awsdocs/amazon-route53-docs/doc_source/resolver.md

 Amazon Route 53 Resolver responds recursively to DNS queries from AWS resources for public records, Amazon VPC\-specific DNS names, and Amazon Route 53 private hosted zones, and is available by default in all VPCs\.

 **Note**
-Amazon Route 53 Resolver were previously called Amazon DNS servers, but were renamed when Resolver rules, and inbound and outbound endpoints were introduced\.
+Amazon Route 53 Resolver was previously called Amazon DNS server, but was renamed when Resolver rules, and inbound and outbound endpoints were introduced\.
 For more information, see [Amazon DNS server](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-dns.html#AmazonDNS) in the *Amazon Virtual Private Cloud User Guide*\.

 An Amazon VPC connects to a Route 53 Resolver at a VPC\+2 IP address\.
 This VPC\+2 address connects to a Route 53 Resolver within an Availability Zone\.